xenharmonic-devs/sonic-weave/documentation/dsl.md

 Equal temperaments simplify this complexity to a finite collection of distinct pitches within an octave and many of them offer passable approximations to most of the consonances we care about as musicians.

-[https://en.xen.wiki/w/Ups_and_downs_notation](https://en.xen.wiki/w/Ups_and_downs_notation) is designed for working with equal temperaments a.k.a. edos.
+[Ups and downs notation](https://en.xen.wiki/w/Ups_and_downs_notation) is designed for working with equal temperaments a.k.a. edos.
 By default the up inflection (`^`) indicates a positive pitch shift by one edostep while the down inflection (`v`) indicates a negative pitch shift.
 The conversion from abstract steps to concrete pitch happens during tempering.

 Let's demonstrate with an approximation of the 5-limit major scale in 22edo: